 Peer Support

 Trauma often thrives in isolation, making you feel like you are the only one struggling.
 We believe that healing happens in community.
 Connecting with others who share similar lived experiences validates your reality and builds a network of support that dissolves shame.
+Peer support is especially powerful for people with trauma histories because it demonstrates that recovery is not only possible but happening all around you.

 Collaboration and Mutuality

 In traditional medicine, the doctor holds the power.
 In trauma-informed care, we level that playing field.
 We view you as the expert on your own life.
 We work with you, not on you.
 Your insights and feedback are vital to the healing process.
+Health care organizations that adopt this collaborative model see better outcomes precisely because they empower patients to take an active role in their own recovery.
+In trauma-informed care, power differences between staff and clients are leveled to support shared decision-making, and incorporating consumer participation in the development and evaluation of trauma-informed services is essential for effective implementation.

 Empowerment, Voice, and Choice

 Trauma takes away your power; treatment should give it back.
 We focus on your strengths, not your deficits.
 You are empowered to make choices about your care, helping you regain the sense of agency that was stolen during your traumatic experiences.
+By centering your voice, we ensure that your treatment plan reflects your needs and your goals, not just a standard protocol.
+TIC encourages acknowledging and validating individual strengths and giving individuals control over their treatment journey, emphasizing the importance of addressing the client individually rather than applying general treatment approaches.

 Cultural, Historical, and Gender Issues